 This medication is taken in 28-day cycles consisting of 1 tablet daily for 21 days, followed by a 7-day interval without medication (i.e., 3 weeks on, 1 week off).
 Tablets should be taken at the same time each day.
 Treatment is usually started on the first day of menstrual bleeding.
-Usually, several months of treatment are needed before improvement is seen.
+Often, several months of treatment are needed before improvement is seen.
 Once the acne has completely resolved, this medication is usually continued for another 3 or 4 cycles and then stopped.
 This medication may be restarted if your acne returns.

 If your menstrual period fails to occur during the 7-day tablet-free interval, do not start the next medication cycle and contact your doctor.